Aliases for RPGRIP1L Gene

 GeneCards Summary for RPGRIP1L Gene

 RPGRIP1L (RPGRIP1 Like) is a Protein Coding gene.
-Diseases associated with RPGRIP1L include Joubert Syndrome 7 and Meckel Syndrome 5.
+Diseases associated with RPGRIP1L include Joubert Syndrome 7 and Meckel Syndrome, Type 5.
 Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
-GO annotations related to this gene include thromboxane A2 receptor binding.
+Gene Ontology (GO) annotations related to this gene include thromboxane A2 receptor binding.
 An important paralog of this gene is RPGRIP1.

 UniProtKB/Swiss-Prot for RPGRIP1L Gene